eatyourpeas/checktick/docs/getting-started-account-types.md

+---
-# Account Types and Organization Setup
+title: Account Types & Organizations
+category: getting-started
+priority: 2
+---

 This guide explains the differences between individual and organization accounts in CheckTick, helping you choose the right option for your needs.